 When it comes to warding off the dreaded airplane cold, your first line of defense is to sanitize everything, especially the tray table.
 Having sanitizer handy can make all the difference between enjoying your trip and spending your precious travel time recovering from a cold.

 How to Remember: Small travel-friendly bottles of hand sanitizer are the best option to keep your seat station clean, but they’re also very easy to forget.
 Do yourself a favor and buy your hand sanitizer in bulk.
-On Amazon, you can snag an eight-pack of travel-sized Purell bottles for under $20.
+On Amazon, you can snag an six-pack of travel-sized Purell bottles for under $10.
 Then stow one in each of your suitcases so you always have hand sanitizer ready, no matter which bag you bring with you.

 If you do find a runny nose or throbbing headache ruining your trip, you’ll want to make sure you have the right remedy on hand.
 Keeping a small bottle of ibuprofen, capsules of cold medicine, or other over-the-counter remedies at the ready means you won’t have to interrupt your trip with a visit to the pharmacy.